dmitrymomot/gokit/readme_prompt.md

 5. **CONSISTENCY CHECK**: VERIFY parameter names and types are consistent throughout documentation
 6. **EXAMPLE CHECK**: TEST all code examples against the current implementation
 7. **CLAIM CHECK**: CONFIRM all performance, security, and thread-safety claims are supported by the code
+8. **ERROR HANDLING CHECK**: NEVER include error handling code for functions that don't return errors

+IMPORTANT: DO NOT show error handling examples for functions that don't return errors.
+ALWAYS check if a function returns an error before adding error handling code in examples.

 NEVER document features based solely on function names or comments without verifying the implementation.